-&lt;sup>2 TFP is represented using our productivity ( $\omega$ ) and markup ( $\mu$ ) as follows,
+1 TFP is represented using our productivity (ω) and markup (μ) as follows,

-&lt;sup>3 The results of other industries are available upon request.
+2 The results of other industries are available upon request.

-&lt;sup>4 It is also true in other industries.
+3 It is also true in other industries.

-&lt;sup>5 Unlike the lagged export intensity, it is not always true in other industries.
+4 Unlike the lagged export intensity, it is not always true in other industries.

-only in Transports.
-It implies that exporting firms in the transportation equipment industry possibly offsets negative effects of currency appreciation by higher productivity to some extent.
-It is also difficult to find a unique implication on markup.
-Electronics has a statistically significantly positive estimate while Transport has a statistically significantly negative estimate.
+significantly positive estimate while Transport has a statistically significantly negative estimate.
 It implies that products in the former industry are differentiated to some extent while products in the latter one face severe price competition in oversea markets.